Coronary Artery Disease Treatments

 Datasource: Blocked Artery and Pastor-Cervantes Video

 Memorial Cardiac and Vascular Institute has specialized expertise in treating CAD using radial artery access for coronary stenting.
-This innovative procedure is more comfortable for the patient, with shorter recovery time and lower complication risk.
-We perform more stents by radial artery approach to treat CAD than any other program in South Florida.
+This innovative procedure is more comfortable for the patient, with shorter recovery time and lower risk for complications.
+We implant more stents by radial artery approach as a treatment for coronary artery disease than any other program in South Florida.

 What Is Coronary Artery Disease (CAD)?